06/22/2025

 🔥. . .🔥. . .🔥

-Panting, tongue out, flaccid/flabby - early stage overheating
+Panting, tongue out, flaccid/flabby = overheating

 🥵

-Dogs do not sweat, so while giving them water is of course necessary, it is just not going to cool them the same way it cools a human.
+Dogs DO NOT SWEAT, so while giving them water is of course necessary, it is just not going to cool them the same way it cools a human.
 The few sweat glands on their feet are not relevant at this point.

 🐾🐾

 Drinking ice cold water isn’t great for their system - it ain’t great for yours either, boss.
+Offer cool or room temperature water only.

 🥤

-Dogs get rid of excess heat by panting - that is their ONLY METHOD OF COOLING!
-This means that brachycephalic breeds - smoosh-faced babies like Pugs and Bulldogs - have their air conditioners permanently disabled.
+Dogs get rid of excess heat by panting - that is their ONLY INTRINSIC METHOD OF COOLING!

 🥵🥵

-Dogs have been bred by humans to fulfill many different needs and niches.
 A Chihuahua is going to be much more heat tolerant, generally, than a Siberian Husky.
 The thick undercoat of Arctic and mountain breeds of dog insulates them for extreme low temperatures, and makes them much less tolerant of high temperatures.

 🥶